Student Spotlight: Chanbopha Loera

 “My dream of working in an accounting department came true, showing that education and hard work does pay off,” she said.

-Loera eventually would like to obtain an MBA in Finance.
-She thanks her husband and son for giving her the support to pursue her college education and College of DuPage for helping her achieve her goals.
-In particular, she is thankful for the knowledgeable professors, the Office of Student Financial Aid, the Learning Commons and the Library.
+Loera thanks her husband and son for providing the support to pursue her college education and College of DuPage for helping her achieve her goals.
+In particular, she praises the knowledgeable professors, the Office of Student Financial Aid, the Learning Commons and the Library.

-“Since I have received my GED, I have visited GED Preparation classes, given a speech for the 2012 and 2013 GED graduations, and created a GED testimonial that is shown many times throughout the year, encouraging students to continue their studies here at COD.
-In each of these cases, I describe my experiences of learning English, achieving my GED, and beginning my college career.
+“Since I have received my GED, I have visited GED Preparation classes, given a speech for GED graduations, and created a GED testimonial that is shown many times throughout the year, encouraging students to continue their studies here at COD.
+In each of these cases, I describe my experiences of learning English, achieving my GED and beginning my college career.
 I have spoken to hundreds of COD students who are in the situation I was not long ago.

 College of DuPage